+House cutout (1 per camper)

+Roll of double-sided tape (2 per bin)

+Give each camper a house cutout.
+They will create a house representing the shelter their parents provide for them.
+On each piece of the house they can write out ways they are dependant on their parents, then draw a cross on the "Jesus" square.
+After they are finished writing, campers can cut out the house and tape it together.

+Tie It Together

 There are many ways that you depend on your parents.
 They supply you with food and clothing, and a house to live in.
 How would you feel if your parents did not provide for you?
 (Allow responses.)
 It would be hard!
 You wouldn't have all of the things you need to live.
 But as dependent as we are on our parents to help us, there is something that even our parents cannot help us with.
 It is our need for Jesus.
-We are all sinners, and the Bible tells us we all deserve to die for our sin.
+We are all sinners, and none of us are perfect.
+The Bible tells us we all deserve to die for our sin.
 We cannot do a lot of good things to take away our sin.
-There is nothing we can do.
-We are helpless.
-But God loves us so much that He gave Jesus to pay the punishment for our sin.
+There is nothing we can do for ourselves; we are helpless.
+But God loves us so much that He gave His Son, Jesus, to take the penalty for our sin.
+He lived a perfect life and was crucified for our sin, so that we could have new life in Him.
 Without Jesus, we are helpless and have no hope.
 He provides what we cannot provide for ourselves.
 If we believe that we are sinners, recognize our need for Jesus, and put our faith in Jesus as our Savior, we are saved from our sin and receive new life!

+Prayer Time

-Prayer Time Spend a few minutes in prayer to close small group time.
+Spend a few minutes in prayer to close small group time.
 Thank God for providing for us in our helplessness.
 Ask Him to help us see our need for Him, and thank Him for giving us new life through Jesus.